Merkoba/Harambe/README.md

 ## List

-A file index page can be enabled with `enable_list`.
+A file index page can be enabled with `list_enabled`.

 This will allow anybody to view the list of uploaded files.